daattali/shinyjs/README.md

 ![Demo app](inst/img/demo-basic-v1.png)

 Now suppose we want to add a few features to the app to make it a bit more user-friendly.
-First we need to set up the app to use `shinyjs` with two small changes

-1. A call to `useShinyjs()` needs to be made in the Shiny app's UI.
-    This is required to set up all the JavaScript and a few other things.
+First we need to set up the app to use `shinyjs` by making a call to `useShinyjs()` anywhere in the Shiny app's UI.
+This is required in order to set up all the JavaScript and a few other things for `shinyjs` to work properly.

-2. The app's server needs to have the `session` parameter declared, ie. initialize the server as `server(input, output, session)` instead of `server(input, output)`.

 Here are 7 features we'll add to the app, each followed with the code to implement it using `shinyjs`: